Richard Delgado: Biography

 The son of a Mexican-American father who immigrated to the United States by himself at the age of 15, Delgado grew up in a migratory household and attended public schools as a child.
 He earned an A.B. in philosophy and mathematics at the University of Washington, and then attended the UC-Berkeley School of Law, where he earned a J.D. and served as an editor of the California Law Review.

 Delgado previously taught at the University of Alabama School of Law, where he held the John J. Sparkman Chair of Law and taught courses in race and civil rights.
 Earlier, he also taught at UCLA Law School for eight years and the University of Colorado for fourteen.

-He currently teachers at Seattle University School of Law, where he is a distinguished professor of law.
+He currently teaches at Seattle University School of Law, where he is a distinguished professor of law.

-A prolific scholar whose works have appeared in top law reviews and presses and received numerous national awards, Delgado is an amateur cloud-watcher, retired track athlete, and fiction writer.
+Delgado is an amateur cloud-watcher, retired track athlete, and fiction writer.